segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 <summary><b>Iteration</b> - A subset of control flow, involves repeating a certain task multiple times within the
 program.</summary>
 <ul>
-Imperative programming provides mechanisms for iteration, such as loops (e.g., while loops, for loops), enabling the program to perform repetitive tasks efficiently.
+Imperative programming provides mechanisms for iteration, such as loops (e.g., while-loops, for-loops), enabling the program to perform repetitive tasks efficiently.
 Iteration is essential for processing collections of data, executing batch operations, and implementing iterative algorithms.
 </ul>